kfillman/kfillman.github.io/projects.md

   <div class="modal-content">
     <span class="close">&times;</span>
     <h2>Mathematics Research Assistant</h2>
-    <p>Augmented a previous model to include healthcare workers as disease vectors.Generated data and graphs using MATLAB.
-Learned and applied Overleaf syntax to create documents containing mathematical symbols.
+    <p>Augmented a previous model using differential equations to include healthcare workers as disease vectors.
+Generated data and graphs using MATLAB and Overleaf.
 Won best student poster presentation at the 2022 Florida Section Of The Mathematical Association of America and the Florida Two-Year College Mathematics Association</p>
   </div>
 </div>